 The Commercial Appeal headline said: “Light rail in Memphis?
 MATA explores option to transport workers to Ford plant.”
 A MATA official said: “This opportunity presents itself as probable adequate density to at least warrant light rail as a possible solution.”

 It was an incredible statement, considering that cities with much higher densities than Memphis must subsidize the operations of their light rail systems.
-MATA said success requires help from local, state, and federal officials, which begs the obvious questions: 1) if Memphis were to build light rail, did this get to the top of the list of our transportation priorities and 2) why do workers in a plant 50 miles away get priority over workers here who still can’t get to job centers nearby using public transit?
+MATA said success requires help from local, state, and federal officials, which begs the obvious questions: 1) if Memphis were to build light rail, how did this get to the top of the list of our transportation priorities and 2) why do workers in a plant 50 miles away get priority over workers here who still can’t get to job centers nearby using public transit?

 The Cost

 News reporters have shown a considerable lack of curiosity.
-When MATA said light rail was an option, officials said it did not have a projected cost, and not a single media outlet bothered to find outon its own how much light rail systems cost.
+When MATA said light rail was an option, officials said it did not have a projected cost, and not a single media outlet bothered to find out on its own how much light rail systems cost.

 Here’s the answer: it would make the $500 million in total incentives provided by state government look like petty cash.